-This guide is designed for programmers who are using computer systems running the Tru64TM UNIX® (formerly DIGITAL UNIX) operating system and want to use realtime functions.
+This guide is designed for programmers who are using computer systems running the Compaq Tru64TM UNIX operating system and want to use realtime functions.
 Users may be writing new realtime applications or they may be porting existing realtime applications from other systems.